 We wanted clothes, and then we wanted them cheaper.
 We wanted meat, and then we wanted more of it.
 We wanted cars, and then we wanted them to go faster.

 Corporations began flourishing off of our desires, and now we have too many greenhouse gasses in our atmosphere and overflowing landfills.

 Climate Change is a perfect example of how industrialized societies organize themselves in response to a risk they created themselves.
 This is because the Climate Crisis is the result of a bunch of society-created malfeasances, which have manifested themselves into a formidable problem.
 Climate Change has multiple different causes, whether it be ocean acidification because of micro-plastics and pollution, or the plethora of greenhouse gasses being released into the ozone layer (especially methane) because we don’t know how to compost our organic waste.
 Because of this, everyone is suspected to be of blame (Rudiak-Gould 2014: 366).

 Upon making my account, word got out.
 On my ninth grade outdoor ed trip, I remember getting ready to go to bed in the bathroom of a shared cabin, and a girl came up to me and said, “Hey!
 I heard you became an Eco-feminist over the summer!”
 I remember responding, “I became a what?”

-Most importantly, it’s hard to care because when you're aware, you are stuck.
-I’ve memorized the amount of protein in hundreds of different foods, I’ve developed a sense for when I should bring my reusable chopsticks, water bottle, or Tupperware, and I grimace whenever I have to drink or eat out of plastic or Styrofoam.
+Most importantly, it’s hard to care because when you're aware, you're stuck.
+I’ve memorized the amount of protein in hundreds of different foods, I’ve developed a sense for when I should bring my reusable chopsticks, water bottle, or tupperware, and I grimace whenever I have to drink or eat out of plastic or styrofoam.

 To care is to be inhibited.